-THE OFFERING Shares of common stock offered by us None Shares of common stock which may be sold by the selling stockholders A total of 7,510,038 shares of our common stock (1) consisting of: 3,500,000 shares of our common stock issued to Numoda Capital as payment for certain services rendered by one of its affiliates to us; • 4,010,038 shares of our common stock underlying a warrant issued to an affiliate of Optimus in our Series B preferred equity financing.
-Use of proceeds We will not receive any proceeds from the resale of the shares of common stock offer by the selling stockholders as all of such proceeds will be paid to the selling stockholders.
-Furthermore, we will not receive cash proceeds from the exercise of th warrants held by the affiliate of Optimus to the extent they are exercised by a promissory note, as permitted by the terms of such warrants.
+Shares of common stock offered by us None Shares of common stock which may be sold by the selling stockholders A total of 61,428,433 shares of our common stock (1) underlying warrants issued in connection with our October 2007 private placement, which amount includes 15,507,183 shares of common stock issuable as a result of antidilution provisions.
+Use of proceeds We will not receive any proceeds from the resale of the shares of common stock offered by the selling stockholders, as all of such proceeds will be paid to the selling stockholders.
+However, we will receive proceeds from the exercise of the warrants held by the selling stockholders, if any, to the extent they are not exercised on a cashless basis.
+If all such remaining warrants covered by this prospectus are exercised for cash at the current exercise price, we would receive proceeds of approximately \$9.2 million from the cash exercise of such warrants, which we expect we would use for general corporate and working capital purposes.
 Risk factors The purchase of our common stock involves a high degree of risk.
 You should carefully review and consider the "Risk Factors" section of this prospectus for a discussion of factors to consider before deciding to invest in shares of our common stock.
-OTC Bulletin Board market symbol ADXS.OB (1) These shares represent approximately 3.6% of our currently outstanding shares of common stock (based on 210,645,862 shares of common stock outstanding as of January 27, 2011).
-These shares also represent approximately 2.3% of our currently outstanding shares of common stock (based on 333,202,511 shares of common stock outstanding as of January 27, 2011 on a fully diluted basis).
+OTC Bulletin Board market symbol ADXS.OB (1) These shares represent approximately 29.2% of our currently ou outstanding as of January 27, 2011).
+These shares also represent a tstanding shares of common stock (based on 210,645,862 shares of common stock pproximately 18.4% of our currently outstanding shares of common stock (based on

+333,202,511 shares of common stock outstanding as of January 27, 2011 on a fully diluted basis).